Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 2
+Day - 3

-Flex direction
+Flex Wrap

+Wrapping elements with Flexbox

+By default it's no wrap

-How it deals with axis, main axis & cross axis
+How it behaves with combination of flex-direction.

-1. Learned about axis in browser.
+1. Learned about flex-wrap property.
-2. Played around direction properties of flex, that was intresting tbh!